SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 I can feel her heart rate go up slightly.

-We lay there for a good ten minutes or so, before I kiss her chest.
+We lay there for a good ten minutes or so before I kiss her chest.

-This really gets her, her whole body freezes, she goes stiff for a few seconds.
+This really gets her, her whole body freezes and she goes stiff for a few seconds.

 She relaxes and whispers, "I deserve this, don't I?"